erlindagilbertaw/CV/README.md

 - **2019 - 2020: Digital Marketing Associate of Computa Company**, <br>
 Daerah Istimewa Yogyakarta, Indoenesia
     > Responsible to create promotion planning and promotion content for the company Instagram accounts.
-I was required to make Instagram contents from all the ARTECH products (coworking space service(Artech Coworking Space), laser cutting and engraving products(Artech Laser), and hobby products(Artech Hobby)), every day with the specified quantity
+I was required to make Instagram contents from all the ARTECH products (coworking space service(Artech Coworking Space), laser cutting and engraving products(Artech Laser), and hobby products(Artech Hobby)), every day with the specified quantity.

 - **2019 - 2020: Owner - Manager of BOLBON Laundry & Perfume**, <br>
 Daerah Istimewa Yogyakarta, Indoenesia